hadronized/blog/Luminance_Framebuffer_Texture.md

 `t` is the underlying type.
 Currently, it can be either `Int32`, `Word32` or `Float`.
 I might add support for `Double` as well later on.

 `c` is the channel type.
-They’re basically five channel types:
+There’re basically five channel types:

 - `CR r`, a red channel ;
 - `CRG r g`, red and green channels ;